somdeepkundu/somdeepkundu.github.io/docs/index.md

 <div class="about-section" markdown>
 <div class="about-text" markdown>

 I am a PhD Scholar at the Centre for Technology Alternatives for Rural Areas (C-TARA) at Indian Institute of Technology, Bombay, and an active member of the RuDRA (Rural Data Research Analysis) Lab.
 Building on my background in Civil Engineering and a PG diploma in Disaster Management with Remote Sensing & GIS from IIRS, ISRO, my work addresses agricultural water optimization for rural Maharashtra.
 My methodology centers on field-operationalizable approaches and site-specific hydrological modeling rather than purely theoretical machine learning.
-By integrating ancient agrometeorology with multimodal satellite data (such as NISAR and Sentinel) and rigorous ground-truthing, I utilize Python, QGIS, and Google Earth Engine to translate complex geospatial data into actionable rural applications.
+By integrating ancient agrometeorology with multimodal satellite data (such as NISAR and Sentinel) and multi-temporal ground-truthing, I utilize Python, QGIS, and Google Earth Engine to translate complex geospatial data into actionable rural applications.

 </div>